Art Tatum: 1938–1949

 In March 1938, Tatum and his wife embarked on the Queen Mary for England.
 He performed there for three months, and enjoyed the quiet listeners who, unlike some American audiences, did not talk over his playing.
 While in England, he appeared twice on the BBC Television program Starlight.
 Four of his very limited number of compositions were also published in Britain.
 He then returned to the Three Deuces.
-The overseas trip appeared to have boosted his reputation, particularly with the white public, and he was able to have club residencies of at least several weeks at a time in New York over the following few years, sometimes with stipulations that no food or drink would be served while he was playing.
+The overseas trip appeared to have boosted his reputation, particularly with the white public, and he was able to have club residencies of at least several weeks at a time in New York over the following few years, sometimes with stipulations that no food or drink be served while he was playing.

 Tatum recorded 16 sides in August 1938, but they were not released for at least a decade.
-A similar thing happened the following year: of the 18 sides he recorded, only two were issued as 78s.
+A similar situation occurred the following year: of the 18 sides he recorded, only two were issued as 78s.
 A possible explanation is that the increasing popularity of big band music and vocalists limited the demand for solo recordings.
 One of the releases, a version of "Tea for Two", was added to the Grammy Hall of Fame in 1986.
 One recording from early in 1941, however, was commercially successful, with sales of perhaps 500,000.
 This was "Wee Baby Blues", performed by a sextet and with the addition of Big Joe Turner on vocals.
 Informal performances of Tatum's playing in 1940 and 1941 were released decades later on the album God Is in the House, for which he was posthumously awarded the 1973 Grammy for Best Jazz Performance by a Soloist.
-The album title came from Waller's reaction when he saw Tatum enter the club where Waller was performing: "I only play the piano, but tonight God is in the house."
+The album title came from Waller's reaction upon seeing Tatum enter the club where Waller was performing: "I only play the piano, but tonight God is in the house."

 Tatum was able to earn a more than adequate living from his club performances.
 Billboard magazine suggested that he could make at least $300 a week as a soloist in 1943; when he formed a trio later that year, it was advertised by booking agents at $750 a week.
 The other musicians in the trio were guitarist Tiny Grimes and bassist Slam Stewart.
 They were a commercial success on 52nd Street, attracting more customers than any other musician, with the possible exception of vocalist Billie Holiday, and they also appeared briefly on film, in an episode of The March of Time.
-As a solo pianist up to that point, Tatum was praised by critics, but the paying public had given him relatively little attention; with the trio, he enjoyed more popular success, although some critics expressed disappointment.
+Up to that point, critics had praised Tatum as a solo pianist, but the paying public had given him relatively little attention; with the trio, he enjoyed more popular success, although some critics expressed disappointment.
 Nevertheless, Tatum was awarded Esquire magazine's prize for pianists in its 1944 critics' poll, which led to his playing alongside other winners at the Metropolitan Opera House in New York.